AdamNB-sys/holbertonschool-low_level_programming/README.md

-Low level programming and th basics of C.
+Low level programming and the basics of C.